BibhaCoder/AAPIS-Audit-Log/README.md

 ---

-This repository contains the daily cryptographic audit trail for the **Accelerated-Indexing (AAPIS™)** benchmark analytics.
+This repository contains the daily cryptographic audit trail for the **Accelerated-Indexing (AAPIS™)** benchmark index analytics.

 ### How it Works
 * **Daily Computation:** Every market day after close, our AAPIS™ data analytics platform finalizes the day's data output.